krissylegaspi/my-website-spa/content/blog/High-School.md

     California Scholarship Federation: I would volunteer for community service hours
 </p>
 <p>
-    <a href="https://www.youtube.com/user/gohsfps">Film Production Society</a>: I created a film club and became Co-President with one of my friends.
+    <a href="https://www.youtube.com/user/gohsfps" target="_blank" id="p2">Film Production Society</a>: I created a film club and became Co-President with one of my friends.
 This inspired participation in film festivals.
 </p>
 <p>
     Garden Club: I helped plant trees, fruits, and vegetables behind our school.